y-akbal/JuGrad.jl/README.md

 loss = sum((layer(X) - y).^2)
 loss.grad = 1
-bacward!(loss) #You can now collect the gradients
+bacward!(loss) #You can now collect the gradients JuGrad.nn.step!(optimizer, network) #Update the grads now!!!

 ````
 Below you will see some decision boundaries of two binary  classifiers trained entirely using JuGrad on synthetic datasets.
-See the examples for an end to end applicaion.
+See the examples for an end to end application and reproduce the following.
 To do so, you will need PyCall with sklearn installed.

 <p align="center">